dankobg/fedora-workstation/README.md

 armv6l
 aarch32
 ppc64le
-s390x
+s390x -->

 not fully idempotent yet, they make small changes:

-- gnome (always loads my dconf settings file... i might use just dconf module to set each thing up)
 - docker (hmm need to see what is going on, takes a bit of time.
 Should be idempotent because it's only dnf module.
 Ensure old deleted - says changed even though they dont exist)
-- go (go install go tools like gopls,dlv,goimports etc. Don't know how to make it idempotent)
+- go (go install tools like gopls,dlv,goimports etc. Don't know how to make it idempotent)

 TODO: verify checksums for manuall downloads for apps: